Fair weather expected over the island

 Mainly fair weather will prevail over the sea areas around the island.

-Winds will be South-easterly in the sea areas off the coast extending from Pottuvil to Kankesanthurai via Trincomalee.
-Winds will be South-westerly in the other sea areas around the island.

-Winds speed will be 10-20 kmph in the sea areas around the island.
+Winds will be south-westerly and the speed will be 10-20 kmph in the sea areas around the island.

-Wind speed can be increased up to 25-35 kmph at times in the sea area off the coast extending from Puttalam to Kankasanturai via Mannar.
+Wind speed can be increased up to 25-35 kmph at times in the sea area off the coast extending from Puttalam to Trincomalee via Kankesanturai and Mannar.